mwitmer/Shelf/README.md

 properties of their prototype, plus whatever key/value pairs they choose to add or override.

-Shelf lets you create methods as object properties with familiar 'this' and 'super' bindings.
-Think Javascript but with the clean syntax and power of Scheme.
+Shelf lets you create methods as object properties with 'this' and 'super' bindings similar to object-oriented languages.
+Think something like Javascript with the clean syntax and power of of Scheme.

-Saving and loading with Shelf is easy---Shelf objects can be written out as Scheme syntax and then run back through interpreter.
+Saving and loading with Shelf is Shelf objects can be written out as Scheme syntax and then run back through the interpreter.

 Shelf also lets you compile your objects to object code and then back to Scheme whenever you like.